Category: Slavery and Amherst

 View of the Connecticut River in Massachusetts with mountains in the distance and dark clouds overhead

 The Racial History Steering Committee, along with the Office of the President, and the Office of Diversity, Equity, and Inclusion shared current research findings and new research opportunities at a panel discussion on April 11, 2023.
-Watch video of the panel discussion » Speakers: Welcome by President Michael Elliott Mike Kelly, Co-chair of the Steering…
+Speakers: Welcome by President Michael Elliott Mike Kelly, Co-chair of the Steering Committee on A Racial History of Amherst…

 Israel E. Trask and Paternalism